cliftonm/clifton/README.md

 # clifton
-The core classes in The Clifton Method of software implementation
+The core classes in The Clifton Method of software engineering